What Are Essential Oils and Why is Everybody Using Them?

 Best Essential Oils for Migraine Sufferers

-Many people who have migraines or frequent headaches look for alternative, drug-free treatments to manage their symptoms to avoid side effects such as rebound headaches or stomach problems.
+Many people who have migraines or frequent headaches look for an alternative, drug-free treatments to manage their symptoms to avoid side effects such as rebound headaches or stomach problems.
 Fortunately, nutritional supplements, yoga, mindfulness, and essential oils are fantastic drug-free alternatives.

 The best way to use essential oils for migraines and headaches is by applying them to the skin, particularly around the temples, forehead or neck.
 When you apply essential oils to the skin, you get the benefits from both inhalation and topical relief.